Drombler/drombler-event-core/README.md

-# Drombler Media - Core
+# Drombler Event - Core

 ## Build the project from sources